dp-mason/BD-osC/README.md

 - If the v/oct input is connected, the wave keyframe captures only one wavelength of the wave and begins sampling the wave at the same point in the cycle for each frame.
 - TODO: If it is not connected. the samples in the keyframe will be spread out across the entire wave for the duration of this keyframe (1/24, 1/30, etc.)

+### framerate.txt

+- stores a single integer representing the framerate

 ## Import to Blender

 - The script and project file in the [blender_files](./blender_files/) directory can be used to import the animation csv files into a blender project